qoosdd89382/embedded-hazelcast/README.md

-# Embedded Hazelcast in Spring Boot Application With Spring Session
+# Embedded Hazelcast in Spring Boot Application With Spring Session (Deploy on Kubernetes)

 This repository is based on Hazelcast's official guide, and I have made several improvements to better monitor session activities.

 The application will be run as a Kubernetes Deployment, and you can try scaling it out.

-## What concepts do I want to demonstrate?
+## What Concepts do I Want to Demonstrate?

 - Successfully run a Spring Boot application with Spring Session Core and Hazelcast dependencies.
 - Demonstrate that Spring Session can effectively manage and control sessions.